GroupCamp/GroupCamp-API/Auth.md

   will consider the key/secret pair is invalid, please contact the GroupCamp support to re-enable the API access on your account.
-* The key have been deleted: if you delete the key (and its associated secret, it will immediately be rejected.
+* The key have been deleted: if you delete the key (and its associated secret), it will immediately be rejected.
 * The key used is for another application: if you declare a key/secret pair for the `reporting` API, you cannot use it for the `provisioning` API, it will be rejected during the authentication, because the key